 - DTP (Digital Twin Platform): DTP interacts with WODM as Identity Provider and As-planned resources provider.
-WODM is sending task progress and information of allocated resources with associated SLAs. - PMS (Process Model and Simulation): PMS is providing Process Model and WODM sends Task Progress update to PMS. - SLAM (Service Level Agreement Manager): SLAM is providing KPI and SLA definition, WODM sends workorders with associated SLAs and KPIs. - BCSC (Blockchain Smart Contract): BCSC sends SLAs performance and WODM sends updated Work Orders with associated SLAs and KPIs. - WOEA (Work Order Execution Assistance): This is internal communication within WODM tool, onfield device with WOEA tool receiving assigned task to be executed by user and sends task status to WODM.
+WODM is sending task progress and information of allocated resources with associated SLAs. - PMS (Process Model and Simulation): PMS is providing Process Model and WODM sends Task Progress update to PMS. - SLAM (Service Level Agreement Manager): SLAM is providing KPI and SLA definition, WODM sends workorders with associated SLAs and KPIs. - BCSC (Blockchain Smart Contract): BCSC sends SLAs performance and WODM sends updated Work Orders with associated SLAs and KPIs. - WOEA (Work Order Execution Assistance): This is internal communication within WODM tool, on-field device with WOEA tool receiving assigned task to be executed by user and sends task status to WODM.

-These interactions, introduced in "D2.5-COGITO System Architecture v2", are depicted in Figure 5.
-In this section, examples of the payload formats that have been defined and agreed among the involved partners for each data interaction with WODM before its first release, are provided.
-The examples will be further elaborated in the next version of WODM's documentation (D6.6), planned to be released in October 2022.
+These interactions, introduced in "D2.5-COGITO System Architecture v2", are depicted in Figure 8.
+In this section, examples of the payload formats that have been defined and agreed among the involved partners for each data interaction with WODM are provided.